bobshort4bobby4/Tom-Crean-pp1/README.md

   #### Issues Encountered
   Two of the many problems I encountered whilst developing this project are detailed below.
   * The initial version of the website was done using my wide-screen pc monitior which was fine untill I attempted to add responsiveness to the site.
   This I couldn't achieve satisfactorily, images were stretched, text headings were broken and stretched onto multiple lines and the nav-bar and  the header image were also out    of line.
-I started to layout the site again using the 'Mobile-First' paradigm, this worked out better as there was the option of space to put elements into instead of the        option of trying to squeeze elements into reducing space.
+I started to layout the site again using the 'Mobile-First' paradigm, this worked out better as there was the option of space to put elements into instead of trying to squeeze elements into reducing space.
   *  I had a number of problems with the nav-bar, the links to the right of any link jumped slightly to the right when that link was hovered over.
 This was easily fixed by       giving each `<a>` tag a border with the same colour as the background thus preventing the other links being forced to the right by the added on border(hover effect).<br>
   There was also an issue with the font sizes of the links in the nav-bar.
 The links were appearing at different sizes on different pages at the same screen size.<br>Each `<a>` tag had the same font-size applied to them. <br> There were two problems here I think, first I had used 'Display:grid;' to style the body element of three of the pages but not the